Clpr/ConstrainedSimplexSearch.jl/README.md

 \end{align}
 $$

+where
+- $\text{lb}_k$ and $\text{ub}_k$ define a box/rectangular space which is the _feasible space_ of $x$,
+where $(g,h)$ must be well-defined everywhere, which means no NaN or $\pm$ Inf are allowed in the returns.
+- $(g,h)$ functions further characterize the _admissible space_ within the box feasible space.
+The admissible space is a subset of the feasible space.
+- The objective function $f(x)$ is only required to be well-defined in the admissible space, which means that the returned value has physical meanings in the admissible space.
+However, due to technical reason of doing reflections, the objective function should still return a (large enough or Inf) real non-NaN value in the feasible but non-admissible space.

 ## Features

 - Implements the Constrained Simplex Search algorithm
+- Strictly bounds the searching within a bounded box/rectangular feasible space
-- Handles generic non-linear constraints using penalty which guides the simplex to move to the feasible region.
+- Handles generic non-linear constraints using penalty which guides the simplex to move towards the admissible space
+- Can reach exact boundary points but not arbitrarily approaching it

 ## Installation